sd98754/Pension-management-system/README.md

 Method:POST
 Step-3: Go to Body Section and add the below Json object.
 { "aadharNumber":420559429029, "pensionAmount":24400.0, "bankCharge":500 }
-Step-4:Go to Authorization Section: Select token type as Bearer ,next paste the token there./ Step-5:Now check response section,/ i)If token is valid and entered details are also valid  ,and for that user if bank type is Private and bank charge is 550 then a response of status code-10 will be returned otherwise 21 will be returned./ ii)If token is valid and entered details are also valid  , and for that user if bank type is Public and bank charge is 500 then a response of status code-10 will be returned otherwise 21 will be returned./ iii)If token is invalid then an exception will be thrown.
+Step-4:Go to Authorization Section: Select token type as Bearer ,next paste the token there.\
+Step-5:Now check response section,\
+i)If token is valid and entered details are also valid  ,and for that user if bank type is Private and bank charge is 550 then a response of status code-10 will be returned otherwise 21 will be returned.\
+ii)If token is valid and entered details are also valid  , and for that user if bank type is Public and bank charge is 500 then a response of status code-10 will be returned otherwise 21 will be returned.\
+iii)If token is invalid then an exception will be thrown.
 # 5. Pension Management portal:
-Functionality:/
+Functionality:\
 Pension Management Portal must allow admin to Login.
-Once successfully logged in, then do the following operations:/
+Once successfully logged in, then do the following operations:\
-a) Finds all Pensioner Details./
+a) Finds all Pensioner Details.\
-b) Invokes the Pensioner details microservice and displays pensioner Details by Aadhar Card Number./ c)Displays the Calculated pension amount./ d)Returns a Status code based on Bank type and Bank Charge.
+b) Invokes the Pensioner details microservice and displays pensioner Details by Aadhar Card Number.\
+c)Displays the Calculated pension amount.\
+d)Returns a Status code based on Bank type and Bank Charge.